Vetspire/sibyl/README.md

 You can start tracing functions, capturing their runtime, return values, exceptions, and more by using the `trace/0` macro with the `@decorate` directive which is provided to any module that has `use Sibyl` in it.

-Traced functions automatically emit `:telemetry` events when called, when the end (or throw an exception).
-Sibyl will capture the time elapsed, arguments provided, return value, and more for all traced functions.
+Traced functions automatically emit `:telemetry` events when they initially get called, when they end, and when they throw an exception.
+Sibyl will capture the time elapsed, arguments provided, return value, and any events (and their measurements, metadata) emitted during the function.

 ```elixir
 defmodule MyApp.Users do